binda7/classification-Cats-Dogs-PizzaOrNot/README.md

 # DataBases

-In this project I used to databases.
+In this project I used two databases.

 Pizza Or Not Pizza
 https://www.kaggle.com/datasets/carlosrunner/pizza-not-pizza